Get The Why and How of Auditing on Amazon

 Audit failure occurs when an audit firm issues an unmodified opinion and the financial statements are not fairly stated.
 A material misstatement is present and the auditor doesn’t know it.

-Material misstatements occur and remain in financial statements when:
+Moreover, material misstatements occur and remain in financial statements when:

 Auditing standards (AU-C 200.14) define audit risk as “The risk that the auditor expresses an inappropriate audit opinion when the financial statements are materially misstated.
 Audit risk is a function of the risks of material misstatement and detection risk.”